 It is important to be aware of the dangers of CO poisoning.

-Keep appliances in good working order, and use them safely.
-Have them serviced regularly by a qualified and registered professional.
+- Keep appliances in good working order, and use them safely.

 - Do not use gas ranges or ovens for heating.

 - Make sure all rooms are well ventilated and that vents are not blocked.
 Be especially careful in well-insulated environments.